yellowdog/python-examples/README.md

 Then, if one used `yd-provision -v region=phoenix`, the `templateId` property would first resolve to `"{{template_pheonix}}"`, and then to `"ydid:crt:65EF4F:e4239dec-78c2-421c-a7f3-71e61b72946f"`.

 Nesting can be up to three levels deep including the top level.
-Note that variable resolution is not sequential: variable `{{a}}` can depend on a variable `{{b}}` that is set later in the configuration.
+Note that variable resolution is not only processed sequentially, so ordering in the TOML file does not matter: variable `{{a}}` can depend on a variable `{{b}}` that is set later in the configuration.

 ## Providing Default Values for User-Defined Variables